 Upon successful completion of the program, the student will be able to:

 - Apply the knowledge and skills to safely perform patient care within their designated role on a healthcare team.

 - Utilize effective communication techniques and proper medical terminology while interacting with a diverse patient population and other members of the healthcare team.

 - Demonstrate infection control practices per Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and facility guidelines when providing patient care within their designated role.

 - Comply with legal, ethical, and professional standards within their performing patient care.

 Application to Program

 The Nursing and Health Sciences programs have limited enrollment and a selective review process.
 Students requesting admission to the Patient Care Technician program must first meet the requirements for general admission to the college, including satisfactory scores on placement tests.
 In addition to meeting all general admission criteria for the College, students must complete a separate Nursing and Health Sciences application and provide an official copy of their high school transcript or GED and any prior college transcripts.
-Applications to the Patient Care Technician program are available in the Health Sciences Division office or can be downloaded here:
+Applications to the Patient Care Technician program are available in the Nursing and Health Sciences Division office or can be downloaded here:

 ADMISSION REQUIREMENTS for the CERTIFICATE OF APPLIED SCIENCE, PATIENT CARE TECHNICIAN PROGRAM

 - Be a high school graduate or possess a GED